Healer101015/Healer101015/README.md

 - 💻 Full-stack developer with a focus on **Front-end** & **Back-end**.
 - 🎨 Love designing beautiful, responsive interfaces and great user experiences.
 - ⚡ Enjoy working with databases and automations to optimize workflows.
-- 📚 Lifelong learner, always exploring new languages and frameworks.
+- 📚 Lifelong learner, always exploring new languages, frameworks, and tools.

 ---